SJUACM/Java-Projects/README.md

 # Java-Projects
-A variety of beginner Java projects to work on to improve your programming skills!
+A variety of beginner Java projects to work on to improve your programming skills and boost your resume!

 **How to download the Code:**